-Held in historic Old Strathcona at the ATB Financial Arts Barns, the festival brings together seasoned and emerging local, national, and international clown and physical theatre artists for four days of performances that embrace risk, exploration, and play.
+The festival brings together seasoned and emerging local clown-theatre and physical theatre artists for four days of performances that embrace risk, exploration, and play.
 We welcome both established and emerging theatre artists, and artists with diverse gender identities and cultural backgrounds.

-We aim to promote and widen the understanding of the breadth of clown-based theatre as a genre, offer local artists the opportunity to practice their craft, and give Edmonton audiences the chance to see high-caliber national and international performances.
+We aim to promote and widen the understanding of the breadth of clown-based theatre as a genre, offer local artists the opportunity to practice their craft, and give local audiences the chance to see high-caliber national and international live-performances.

 We recognize that racism is embedded in our current systems and in the history of our country.
 We know that racial violence continues to be a lived experience for those in our community who are Black, Indigenous, and People of Colour.
 Play the Fool Festival commits to seeking ways to amplify BIPoC artists and their voices.